 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-U.S. Bank National Association's score of 26 is lower than 100% of the industry.
+U.S. Bank National Association's score of 30 is higher than 80% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents